knative/docs/serving/using-a-custom-domain.md

 ## Edit using kubectl

-1. Edit the domain configuration config-map to replace `example.com` with your own customer domain, for example `mydomain.com`:
+1. Edit the domain configuration config-map to replace `example.com` with your own domain, for example `mydomain.com`:

 ```shell
 kubectl edit cm config-domain -n knative-serving
 ```

-This will open your default text editor and allow you to edit the config map.
+This command opens your default text editor and allows you to edit the config map.

 ```yaml
 apiVersion: v1